hayesall/hayesall.github.io/_posts/2022-01-01-bayes-net-rule-extraction.md

 You're walking your dog past the YMCA tennis courts, because your dog likes going on walks every day and thinks the tennis courts smell interesting.
 But you notice the courts are only occupied about half the time.
-Not having anything better to do, you start collecting some data on court occupation and weather each day.[^2]
+Not having anything better to do, you start collecting some data on court occupation and weather each day.[^the-tennis-dataset]

-[^2]: Tom Mitchell wasn't specific on where this data came from, but people that I've talked to *generally seem to assume* it's fictional.
+[^the-tennis-dataset]: Tom Mitchell wasn't specific on where this data came from, but people that I've talked to *generally seem to assume* it's fictional.
 However, the book does say that each observation should be interpreted as being on a Saturday&mdash;perhaps to avoid the problem where weather on consecutive days would be highly correlated.
 See section 3.4.2 (page 59 in Alexander's edition).
 Tom M. Mitchell.
 McGraw Hill.
 (1997).
 3.4.2.
 In "*Machine Learning*."
 ISNB: 9781259096952

 <div class="row">
   <div class="column">